mikelambert/dancedeets-monorepo/server/README.md

 gcloud auth login
 ```

-Third, to setup dancedeets, run `./setup.sh`.
-It will download and install libraries,
+Third, to setup dancedeets, make sure you are in the `server/` directory and run `./setup.sh`.
+It will download and install Python and JS libraries, as well as setup some other aspects of our build.
-and setup some in our `lib/` directory for uploading to appengine.

 You can run a variety of commands from gulp:
 - `gulp test` to run all of the included tests.